isabella232/contributors-1/Scribus/README_STATUSBAR.txt

 - If possible, switch to a signal / slot model for updating all content of the status bar (the slots are probably already available! we only have to create the good connections).
 - We will need to update the content of the new statusbar content when switching document.
 - create an info toolbar
+- make a dropdown button out of the preview button

 Todo
 ===